-Assets weighted for interest-rate risk accounted for the largest portion of risk-weighted assets at 31 December 2019.
-Of these assets, a significant portion was made up of currency swaps for customerdriven forex trading and bond positions.
-Assets weighted for equity risk result from remaining positions held as part of the Bank's structured products business and, to a lesser extent, from nostro positions managed by the Asset Management Department.
+Assets weighted for interest-rate risk accounted for the largest portion of risk-weighted assets at 31 December 2020.
+Of these assets, a significant portion was made up of currency swaps for customer-driven forex trading and bond positions.
+Assets weighted for equity risk result from remaining positions held as part of the Bank's structured products business and from nostro positions managed by the Asset Management Department.

 Table 23.
-Market risk under the Standardized Approach (SA)

-In CHF millions, BCV Group, MR1
+Market risk under the Standardized Approach (SA) In CHF millions, BCV Group, MR1